 Table of Contents

-How Mission Personal Injury Lawyers Can Help After a Drunk Driving Accident in San Diego
+How Mission Personal Injury Lawyers Can Help After a Drunk Driving Accident in San Diego, CA

 When intoxicated people get behind the wheel, they lose the ability to drive safely.
 It’s extremely likely that they’ll lose control and hurt someone.
 It can be surprisingly difficult to recover compensation if you’re hurt because of a drunk driver’s actions.